amtjitro/cse15l-lab-reports/lab-report-5-week-10.md

 # Lab Report 5

 I found these tests using `diff` on the results of running a bash for loop.
 Upon doing so, it printed out the differences and I could tell where the implementations differed.
+The result revealed to me which line that the difference was on and I could search through the results to find the test that led to different outputs.

 >**Test 1**